University of Illinois at Urbana-Champaign

 Materials Research Laboratory (Courtesy)

-Deputy Thrust Leader, Center for Power Optimization of Electro-Thermal Systems
+Deputy Thrust Leader, Center for Power Opt of Electro-Thermal Systems

 Ph.D. in Mechanical Engineering, MIT, 2013